ionic-team/capacitor/site/docs-md/plugins/android.md

 }
 ```

+> In order to make Capacitor aware of your plugin, you have to [export it to capacitor](#export-to-capacitor) in your apps `MainActivity`.

 ### Accessing Called Data

 Each plugin method receives an instance of `com.getcapacitor.PluginCall` containing all the information of the plugin method invocation from the client.